browserengineering/book/book/animations.md

             canvas.restore()
 ```

-For visual effects, we can then redefine `execute` in terms of draw and move the
+For visual effects, redefine `execute` in terms of draw and move the
 implementation up to `DisplayItem`; remove the existing `execute` methods on
 those subclasses.
+Also note the use of the `op` parameter for recursion.

 ``` {.python}
 class DisplayItem: